favonia/cloudflare-ddns/README.markdown

     #   changes in a future major release, so it is not recommended in production
     # - "edge" tracks the latest unreleased development build
     network_mode: host
-    # This bypasses network isolation and makes IPv6 easier (optional; see below)
+    # Optional.
+This bypasses network isolation and makes IPv6 easier.
+    # See "Use IPv6 without sharing the host network".
     restart: always
     # Restart the updater after reboot
     user: "1000:1000"